March 1, 2024

 Everything else that I could not find a place to.

-#30.
-Don’t see the data in GA Real-time reports?
+#27.
+Don’t see the data in GA4 Real-time reports?
 There are several possible reasons

-- An opt-out extension is enabled in your browser
+- An opt-out extension activates in your browser.

 I have posted an in-depth guide explaining these reasons and how to solve them.

-If you want to check what’s happening in the Preview and Debug mode while being on a mobile device, just enable the P&D mode on your desktop/laptop, click Share Preview and copy the generated link (don’t forget to enter the Destination URL for easier access).
+If you want to check what’s happening in the Preview and Debug mode while on a mobile device, just enable the P&D mode on your desktop/laptop, click Share Preview, and copy the generated link (don’t forget to enter the Destination URL for easier access).

-Send that shared preview’s link to a chat/email/whatever so that you could open it via a mobile device.
+Send that shared preview’s link to a chat/email/whatever so you can open it via a mobile device.

 That’s it!
 Now you’ll see the Preview and Debug mode.

-Of course, it won’t be the most pleasant experience but it still possible to work.
+Of course, it won’t be the most pleasant experience, but working is still possible.
 Pro tip: consider enabling Desktop view in your mobile browser to see more of the debug console.

-Update: Jean (in the comments of this blog post) also suggested an alternative solution: It is possible to test GTM implementation (web) on a mobile device You can simply activate the Toggle Device Mode in Chrome Dev console or Ctrl + Shift + M (while the Console is open).
-I use it to check that my tags fire only on mobile.
+Update: Jean (in the comments of this blog post) also suggested an alternative solution: It is possible to test GTM implementation (web) on a mobile device.
+You can simply activate the Toggle Device Mode in the Chrome Dev console or Ctrl + Shift + M (while the Console is open).
+I use it to check that my tags fire only on a mobile.

 Google Tag Manager Debugging: Final words

 Whew!
 That was a long one!
-As you can see there a lot of things to know and/or try when it comes to Google Tag Manager debugging.
-Although some of these tips are related purely to Google Analytics, GA is the most common 3rd party tool that’s being configured within GTM.
+As you can see, there are many things to know and/or try when it comes to Google Tag Manager debugging.
+Although some of these tips are related purely to Google Analytics, GA4 is the most common 3rd party tool users configure within GTM.
 So I guess it’s fair enough.

-Anyway, the key takeaway here (especially for beginners) should be that that GTM debugging consists not only of checking if a tag has fired.
-That’s just a beginning.
+The key takeaway here (especially for beginners) should be that GTM debugging involves more than checking if a tag has fired.
+That’s just the beginning.
 You also need to make sure that:

-- The data/request was sent successfully (e.g. via Network tab or some browser extension)
+- The data/request was sent successfully (e.g., via the Network tab or some browser extension)

-- And it is properly displayed in the 3rd party tool (e.g. Facebook Pixel, Google Analytics, etc.)
+- And it is correctly displayed in the 3rd party tool (e.g., Facebook Pixel, Google Analytics, etc.)

-And also there are a lot of different testing/debugging tools you can choose from.
-So pick the ones you find the most suitable/convenient go hunt those bugs!
+- And also, there are a lot of different testing/debugging tools you can choose from.
+So pick the ones you find the most suitable/convenient, and hunt those bugs!

-The list of these tips is definitely far from complete.
-So whenever I remember something else (that is useful) or if you have some GTM debugging tricks up your sleeve, feel free to share it in the comments and I’ll probably add it to the guide.
+The list of these tips is far from complete.
+So whenever I remember something else (that is useful) or if you have some GTM debugging tricks up your sleeve, feel free to share it in the comments, and I’ll probably add it to the guide.

 #32.
 It is possible to test GTM implementation (web) on a mobile device